Have you created a website with SpringBuilder and now interested in how much traffic it has, your site visitors’ statistics and analytics in general?

 Google Tag Manager

-What about moving to installing Tag Manager to add and manage Analytics page view tags, AdWords Conversion Tracking tags on a single user interface.
+What about moving to install Tag Manager to add and manage Analytics page view tags, AdWords Conversion Tracking tags on a single user interface.

 Let's go through the steps together: